Does having a baby on a budget feel impossible?

 Because making sure a baby doesn’t cost a fortune is exactly the same as making sure any area of life doesn’t cost a fortune.
 There are things you can do (always) to keep day to day costs from sending your bank balance into overdraft.
 There are lots of great ways to save money on baby’s first year.

-How to prepare financially – and save money – on baby’s first year:
+How to prepare financially – and even save money – on baby’s first year:

 (Yes, this is a boring way to start, but it’s oh-so-important.)

 If you are a two income family – about to become a one income family – then you need to look at the big picture and make decisions now about how you will handle things then.
 This is the most crucial step in preparing for having a baby on a budget.

 - Will you take maternity leave?